wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 **Problem #1**: What if the image does not fit in RAM?
-Now, this is unlikely for this application, as even high-res, uncompressed images can typically fit in RAM given current RAM sizes on personal computers.
+Now, this is unlikely for this application, as even high-res, uncompressed images can typically fit in RAM on current personal computers.
 But the client-server model could be used for applications for which input data is large.
 For instance, you can surely upload a large file, larger than your RAM, to a server, and yet the program that does the upload  cannot store that file in RAM!
-So the execution cannot proceed with the three phases above.
+So, in general, the execution cannot proceed with the three phases above.

 **Problem #2**: